webfm/defect-app/document-example.md

         "type": "DOCUMENT"
     },

-this indicate that the tempatle field is a document field and the template id is g808
+this indicate that the template field is a document field and the template id is g808

 now we have a look at the issue data api